(2 min read)

 Business Intelligence, or BI, comes in many forms.
-In its simplest level, BI is used to describe any type of software technology that is used to help business owners, executives and managers look at data to make better decisions.
+In its simplest level, Business Intelligence can be described as any type of software technology that is used to help business owners, executives and managers look at data to make better decisions.
 With a proper BI system in place, business owners and managers will get access to the right information at the right time and in the right format.
-Business intelligence can provide a company with data resources that can help it achieve its business goals by guiding timely strategic decisions.
+BI can provide a company with data resources that help it achieve its business goals by guiding timely strategic decisions.

 How Does BI Help a Business?

-Many small businesses are reluctant to put BI into practice, not only because it can be expensive and time-consuming to set up, but because they are not clear on the benefits of using it.
-The potential benefits of business intelligence programs include:
+Many small businesses are reluctant to put BI into practice.
+Common reasons for this are that BI programs can be expensive and time-consuming to set up.
+Another reason is that small businesses are not clear on the benefits of using BI.

-- Analyzing your marketing efforts and helping fine-tune your spending to get a better return on investment (ROI)
+- Analyzing your marketing efforts to help fine-tune your spending and get a better return on investment (ROI)

-- Tracking and managing employee turnover, attrition rate and measuring staff performance
+- Tracking and managing employee turnover and attrition rate

 - Accelerating and improving your decision-making process